Filipino Olympic athletes

 This definitely won’t be the last time we’ll be seeing Ando as she is set to represent the Philippines at the 2024 Paris Olympics.
-She has long proven that she’s a worthy representative, having won a silver at the 2019 Southeast Asian Games and two silvers and a bronze at the 2020 Asian Weightlifting Championships.
+Now 25, she has long proven that she’s a worthy representative, having won a silver at the 2019 Southeast Asian Games and two silvers and a bronze at the 2020 Asian Weightlifting Championships.

 2. Remedy Rule – Olympic swimmer & marine scientist

 Rule after graduating with her bachelor’s degree

 After watching US swimmer Michael Phelps win 8 gold medals at the 2008 Beijing Olympics, heading to the Olympics became 11-year old Remedy Rule’s goal.

 12 years later, she became one of the Philippines’ swimming representatives at the 2020 Tokyo Olympics.
 While Rule didn’t win a medal, closing out in the semifinals of the 200-meter women’s butterfly event, she was able to realize her dream.

 This 26-year-old Filipino Olympic athlete isn’t just commendable for striving towards her childhood goal.
 Rule is currently a Master of Professional Science student at the University of Miami.
 She’s retiring from professional swimming after the 2020 Tokyo Olympics and is planning to join the University of Miami’s Rescue a Reef program.

 Barbosa won first place in taekwondo during the 82nd season of the UAAP

 In just 4 years, Kurt Barbosa went from playing at the University Athletic Association of the Philippines (UAAP) intercollegiate games to competing in the biggest sporting event in the world.